SBAC for 11th Grade: Practice Tests and Study Guides

 - Mathematics: Students at a college content-ready level in mathematics must be able to show foundational mathematical familiarity as well as the quantitative reasoning skills necessary for introductory courses across a number of subject areas.
 They must also show subject-area knowledge as well as skills linked with readiness for entry-level, transferable, and credit-bearing mathematics and statistics courses.

 SBAC ELA The SBAC ELA test for 11th grade utilizes two testing methods: a performance task and a computer adaptive test (CAT).
 Both of these methods evaluate college readiness.
-The content areas covered in 11th grade remain the same as in the earlier stages of the SBAC.
+The content areas covered in 11th grade remain the same as in the earlier stages of SBAC testing.
 Students are evaluated based on their reading, writing, listening, and research skills.

-Reading items require students to read complex literature forms and informational texts in order for them to demonstrate close and critical reading abilities.
+Reading questions require students to read complex literature forms and informational texts in order for them to demonstrate close and critical reading abilities.

-Research skills are tested in the performance task as well, as students are asked to use the given text as a basis for their writing creations.
+Research skills are tested in the performance task as well, as students are asked to use the given text as a basis for their writing creations and answers.

 Listening items are spread throughout the CAT section.
 Texts or passages may be read to students at various points throughout the test, and they must demonstrate reasoning skills to correctly answer the multiple-choice questions that follow.

-For more details about the ELA section, visit our SBAC ELA page.
+For more details about the ELA section, and for more SBAC practice, visit our SBAC ELA page.

 SBAC MathThe main target areas that fall under the college readiness claim for 11th grade can be divided into four areas: